xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 - Users of the interface (INSUrlSessionDownloadDelegate in example) only respond to the exact selectors provided.

-Some rare classes can beheave differently here.
+Some rare classes can behave differently here.
 In almost all cases however it is safe to use either.